David Lester Richardson: Career

 Richardson retired from Indian service in 1861, and returned to England, where he became proprietor and editor of The Court Circular, and editor of Allen's Indian Mail.
 He died on 17 November 1865 at Clapham.

 Family

-Richardson married Marian Scott (c1801–1865), daughter of a Col Scott, in Danapur on 8 Jan 1821.
+Richardson married Marian Scott (c1801–1865), daughter of Col Scott, in Danapur on 8 Jan 1821.
 They had four daughters and three sons: